From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models

 Beyond frame and temporal consistency, we further assess whether models generate socially balanced representations when aggregating across videos.
 The following video-level metrics quantify gender and ethnicity fairness across events and demographic groups.

 \textbf{Ethnicity-Aware Gender Bias.} To assess how video generation models portray gender across different ethnic groups, we employ the \textbf{Proportion Bias Score for Gender} (PBS$_G$)\footnote{We exclude gender bias from this analysis because, in the absence of explicit ethnicity specifications, generative models predominantly produce representations of White individuals (\Cref{fig:models_ethnicity_bias_main}).
 Consequently, analyzing gender alone effectively reduces to examining gender bias within the White demographic (\Cref{fig:models_gender_bias_white}).}.
-For each action and ethnicity group, PBS$_G$ is defined as $\text{PBS}_{G} = (N_{\text{man}} - N_{\text{woman}})/N_{\text{total}} \in [-1, 1]$, where where $N_{\text{man}}$ and $N_{\text{woman}}$ denote the number of representations depicting men and women, respectively, and $N_{\text{total}}$ is their sum.
+For each verb and ethnicity group, PBS$_G$ is defined as $\text{PBS}_{G} = (N_{\text{man}} - N_{\text{woman}})/N_{\text{total}} \in [-1, 1]$, where $N_{\text{man}}$ and $N_{\text{woman}}$ denote the number of representations depicting men and women, respectively, and $N_{\text{total}}$ is their sum.
+For interpretability, a $PBS_G$ value of $0.5$ implies that male representations occur at three times the frequency of female representations (\textit{i.e.}, $N_{\text{man}} = 3N_{\text{woman}}$), while a value of $-0.5$ indicates the inverse ratio.
 A \textit{positive} PBS$_G$ indicates a bias toward \textit{male} representations, a \textit{negative} value indicates a bias toward \textit{female} representations, and values \textit{near zero} suggest \textit{balanced} gender representation.
-By computing PBS$_G$ under the \texttt{ethnicity+gender} condition, we capture how gender portrayals vary within each ethnic group—revealing whether models exhibit consistent gender balance across demographics or amplify gender disparities unevenly across ethnicities.
-An \textit{ideal} model would achieve PBS$_G \approx 0$ for all ethnic groups, indicating equitable gender representation independent of ethnicity.
+Importantly, PBS$_G \approx 0$ is not treated as a claim about real-world gender distributions, which may legitimately vary across verbs, ethnicities, and sociocultural contexts.
+Instead, we adopt this zero-centered target as a \emph{diagnostic benchmark} for controlled bias auditing rather than a factual or normative ground truth.
+By using neutral ``person''-based prompts that explicitly decouple verbs from identity attributes, deviations from PBS$_G \approx 0$ quantify the extent to which models internalize and reproduce gendered stereotypes associated with specific verbs.
+This framing follows established practice in fairness and representational harm analysis, where uniform or parity-based baselines are used to expose systematic skew in generative models rather than to assert empirical correctness, following prior work on representational bias in generative models.
+By computing PBS$_G$ under the \texttt{ethnicity+gender} condition, we capture how gender portrayals vary within each ethnic group—revealing whether models exhibit consistent gender balance across demographics or whether gender disparities are unevenly amplified for specific ethnicities.
+In this sense, PBS$_G$ serves as a sensitive probe of stereotype amplification across ethnicity-conditioned verbs, rather than an assertion that identical gender proportions are universally appropriate.